Oldřich, Duke of Bohemia

 Oldřich I (Odalricus, Udalrichus; Odalric, Udalrich; c.
-989 – 9 November 1034 or 1042), a member of the Přemyslid dynasty, was Duke of Bohemia from 1012 to 1033 and briefly again in 1034.
+975 – 9 November 1034), a member of the Přemyslid dynasty, was Duke of Bohemia from 1012 to 1033 and briefly again in 1034.
 His accession to the Bohemian throne marked the start of a phase of stability after a long period of internal dynastic struggles.
 Under his rule, the Moravian lands were reconquered from Polish occupation.

 Life

 Oldřich was the fourth (third surviving) son of Duke Boleslaus II of Bohemia (d.
 999). his mother was Emma of Mělník.
 Upon the death of his father, his eldest brother Boleslaus III succeeded as duke, however, he soon entered into a fierce conflict with his younger brothers Oldřich and Jaromír.
 In 1001, both had to flee to the Bavarian court at Regensburg.
 When Boleslaus III was deposed by the rival Vršovci dynasty the next year and the Polish ruler Bolesław I the Brave invaded Bohemia, King Henry II of Germany intervened.
 As a part of Henry's expedition to Prague, Boleslaus's brothers were able to return to Bohemia, and Jaromír was installed as Bohemian duke in 1004.